barebaric/belt-sander/README.md

 # Mostly Printed Edge Belt Sander

-## Overall Status

-The design is finished in theory, currently testing and refining.
+Aug 31st, 2024: The sander is now finished and works successfully for me.
-I do not yet recommend that you build it yourself, as testing was not yet done.
+I will add more documentation in the future.

 ## Project Goals And Design Constraints